The Girl of Last Night: Plot

 When Stalton shows up at his workplace the next morning, he is awaiting a warning from his superior.
 The pursuit of a pair of thieves and the fact that Lord Stanley Stalton and his alleged wife were disturbed in their sleep as a result have reached the press.
 Because everyone in London knows that Stalton isn't married, the reputation of the diplomatic corps seems tarnished.
 The banker couple Barrow also read these headlines and assume that Evelyn lost her innocence the night she spent with "Stanley".
 He should bear the consequences for this and marry Evelyn.
 When Stanley accidentally calls Chestnut, he is invited to dinner at Barrow's, thinking he is Stalton.

 Meanwhile, the jewel thief turns out to be Jean Miller, the American entrepreneur's daughter, whose nocturnal outing was only due to the desire to get away from home and experience something exciting.
 A private detective assigned to her brings her back home.
 The next day, she and her father attend a reception given by Lady Darnmore, where Lord Stalton is also present.
 For his part, Stalton is amazed and thinks the financial mogul and his daughter are the thieves they are looking for.
-He ensnares Jean and secretly steals the pearl necklace from her to bring back to Evelyn Barrow.
+He ensnares Jean and secretly steals the pearl necklace from her to return it to Evelyn Barrow.
 When he arrives at Barrows, he is already expected after Stanley Chesnut, who was originally and erroneously invited, has been expelled from the house again without being able to explain himself beforehand.
 When Stalton is admitted to Evelyn, the confusion between the two Stanleys is cleared up, but Evelyn asks him not to tell her parents anything, because she loves Stanley Chestnut, but knows how much her father despises him.
 The string of pearls also turns out not to have been stolen but misplaced.
 Back at the Foreign Office, Stalton learns the true identity of Jean Miller and decides to bring her the pearl necklace back to the hotel.
 There he declares his affection for her, but is initially rejected.